Lucky Real escape from Dortmund with last-four spot

-DORTMUND, Germany Cristiano Ronaldo watched helplesly from the bench as Real Madrid scraped into the Champions League semi-finals by edging past a revitalised Borussia Dortmund 3-2 on aggregate after a 2-0 defeat on Tuesday.
+DORTMUND, Germany Lacklustre Real Madrid edged past dazzling Borussia Dortmund 3-2 on aggregate after a 2-0 defeat on Tuesday to advance to the Champions League semi-finals and stay on track for their tenth European Cup.

 Two first half goals by Marco Reus, both coming from Real mistakes, gave Dortmund a deserved lead as the Spaniards, who had a penalty saved in the 17th minute, were left mesmerised by the Germans' frantic pace on a rainy evening in the Ruhr valley.

-Real, with top scorer Ronaldo left among the substitutes resting a minor knee injury, saw their 3-0 lead from the first leg in Madrid almost evaporate in a disastrous first half after Reus struck in the 24th and 37th minutes for the home side.
+Real, with top scorer Cristiano Ronaldo left on the bench due a minor knee injury, saw their 3-0 advantage from the first leg in Madrid almost evaporate in a disastrous first half for them.

-Dortmund also had a great chance to level the aggregate score but Henrikh Mkhitaryan's shot hit the post in the 65th.

 "That was too much suffering and I think it was deserved," said Real keeper Iker Casillas.
 "But from time to time it's good to have this kind of wake up call that reminds us it's not always easy, and especially not in the Champions League.